-- Post-Escobar, courts have imposed stringent materiality requirement - Supreme Court held that FCA is not vehicle to punish "garden-variety breaches of contract or regulatory violations," and fleshed out heightened "demanding" materiality standard. - Some courts have said that Escobar announced something closer to "outcome dependent" test over "natural tendency" test.
+- Post-Escobar, courts have imposed stringent materiality requirement - Supreme Court held that FCA is not vehicle to punish "garden-variety breaches of contract or regulatory violations," and fleshed out heightened "demanding" materiality standard. - $\circ~$ Some courts have said that Escobar announced something closer to "outcome dependent" test over "natural tendency" test.
 EG: - ➤ US ex rel.
 Dresser v.
 Qualium Corp.
 (Cali): FCA qui tam alleging defendant conducted sleep tests and dispensed DME utilizing unqualified staff at locations not approved by Medicare for such purposes.
-Court dismissed complaint, holding that although complaint alleged the government would not have paid such claims if it had known of defendant's non-compliance, government failed to explain why it would not have paid the claims.
+Court dismissed complaint, holding that although complaint alleged the government would not have paid such elaims if it had known of defendant's non-compliance, government failed to explain why it would not have paid the claims.

-• Document Requests

-- $\circ\,$ HHS-OIG Subpoenas

-- o Civil Investigative Demands

-- o State AG (MFCU) subpoenas

-- Witness Interviews & Testimony

-- o CIDs for oral testimony

-- o Interviews of former employees

-- Other investigative tools

-- o CID interrogatories
+Nuts & Bolts of FCA Investigation Nuts & Bolts of FCA Investigation • Document Requests • HHS-OIG Subpoenas • Civil Investigative Demands • State AG (MFCU) subpoenas Nuts & Bolts of FCA Investigation • Witness Interviews & Testimony • CIDs for oral testimony • Interviews of former employees

-- o Data mining
+Nuts & Bolts of FCA Investigation • Other investigative tools • CID interrogatories o Data mining

+FCA Enforcement in Managed Care

+1

-• Common FCA violations in managed care space:
+FCA Enforcement in Managed Care

-- o "Cherry-picking" healthy enrollees and "lemon-dropping" undesirable members
+Common FCA violations in managed care space: "Cherry-picking" healthy enrollees and "lemon-dropping" undesirable members This is the state of the state

-- o Falsifying enrollment information to receive higher capitation rates

-- o Denying care that is medically necessary
+Falsifying enrollment information to receive higher capitation rates Denying care that is medically necessary Kickbacks Beneficiary inducements

-- o Kickbacks

-- o Beneficiary inducements
+FCA Enforcement in Managed Care

+(19)

-• Common FCA violations in managed care space:
+Common FCA violations in managed care space:

-- o Contracting with unlicensed, unqualified, or excluded providers - o Submitting inflated risk adjustment data in order to receive higher capitated rate - o Falsely reporting ineligible patients as eligible - Retaining overpayments
+Contracting with unlicensed, unqualified, or excluded providers

+Submitting inflated risk adjustment data in order to receive higher capitated rate Falsely reporting ineligible patients as eligible

+o Retaining overpayments
-• Travelers Insurance & United Healthcare (2004):

-- o Agreed to pay \$10.9M and \$9.7M, respectively, for obtaining excessive reimbursements from the government by overbilling for care provided by doctors and hospitals. - Government investigation revealed that Travelers kept two set of books: one with actual costs and one with costs reported to the govt.
+7 FCA Enforcement in Managed Care (29) • Travelers Insurance & United Healthcare (2004): ○ Agreed to pay \$10.9M and \$9.7M , respectively, for obtaining excessive reimbursements from the government by overbilling for care provided by doctors and hospitals. - Government investigation revealed that Travelers kept two set of books: one with actual costs and one with costs reported to the govt. - the gove.